MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

 39. In the **Block sign-in** pane that appears, verify Alex's email address appears below the **Block sign-in** heading.
 Select the **Block this user from signing in** check box, and then select **Save changes.**

 40. The **Block sign-in** window should display a message indicating that Alex is now blocked from signing in (and no one can sign in with Alex's username in the event that his username was actually compromised).
 In addition, Alex will automatically be signed out of Microsoft services within 60 minutes.
-Select the **X** in the upper right-hand corner of the pane to close it.
+Select the **X** in the top corner of the pane to close it.

 41. Lynne has just been informed that **Nestor Wilke's** username has also been potentially compromised.
-Repeat steps 33 through 36 to block Nestor from signing in (and to block anyone else from using his username to sign in). <br/>
+Repeat steps 37 through 40 to block Nestor from signing in (and to block anyone else from using his username to sign in). <br/>

 	When you tried to block Nestor's sign in, you should have received an error message indicating **Changes could not be saved**.
 The reason that you received this error is that Nestor is a Global Administrator, and Lynne is not.
 Only a Global Administrator can block another Global Admin from being able to sign in.
 Lynne will need to ask Holly Dickson to make this change. <br/>

 	Close the **Block sign-in** pane.

 42. You previously blocked Alex Wilber from being able to sign in.
 To verify whether he is blocked, you will attempt to sign in as Alex.
-Log out of Microsoft 365 by selecting the user icon for **Lynne Robbins** (the circle with Lynne's picture in the upper right-hand corner), and in the **Lynne Robbins** window that appears, select **Sign out.**
+Log out of Microsoft 365 by selecting the user icon for **Lynne Robbins** (the circle with Lynne's picture in the top corner), and in the **Lynne Robbins** window that appears, select **Sign out.**

 43. As a best practice, close all your browser tabs except for the **Sign out** tab once you have been signed out.
 On the **Sign out** tab, navigate to **https://portal.office.com**.

 44. In the **Pick an account** window, select **Use another account**.
 In the **Sign in** window, enter **AlexW@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
-In the **Enter password** window, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).  <br/>
+In the **Enter password** window, enter the **User Password** provided by your lab hosting provider.  <br/>

 	The **Pick an account** window should appear, and it should display an error message indicating **Your account has been locked.
 Contact your support person to unlock it, then try again.** You have just verified that Alex (or someone who has obtained Alex's username and password) cannot log in. <br/>